 It's been a hotly debated topic for longer than some of us have been alive: is a cardio or strength-training workout better for weight loss?

 Let's look at exactly what happens in your body when you do a cardio workout vs. a strength-training workout, all the way down to the smallest level: cells!
 We'll explain how it all affects weight loss.
-Nicole Aurigemma, physiologist at the Penn State Muscle Biology Lab, gave us a little science lesson to explain which workout is better.
+Nicole Aurigemma, M.S. physiology at Women's Health and Exercise Lab at Penn State, gave us a little science lesson to explain which workout is better.

 Long-Term Cardio Training (Running, Cycling, Etc.)

 This is what goes down in your cells when you're sweating it out at a cycling class or on a half marathon.
 Prepare for a refresher in "seventh grade biology," as Nicole put it.